How to make a Halloween feast

 Carve a pumpkin

 Follow our step-by-step guide to carving a pumpkin, then use the leftover flesh to make a deliciously creamy hummus which you can serve in the carved out pumpkin.
 Accompany your perfect pumpkin hummus dip with peppers, breadsticks and pitta chips.
-You can also use this versatile squash as a sweetie bowl holder to greet trick or treaters at the door, or roast the seeds for a crispy snack, as shown in this four ways with pumpkin video guide.
+You can also use this versatile squash as a sweetie bowl holder to greet trick or treaters at the door, or roast the seeds for a crispy snack.
+Find more inspiration in our guide 10 new ways with pumpkin and see our pumpkin recipe collection.

 More Halloween recipes: